Vpredictor/EEG2Image-based-Denoised-ConvNets/README.md

 ### Overview
-This project is going to classifiy 5-class EEG signals using  the EEG2Image based denoised-ConvNets model
+This project is going to classifiy 5-class EEG signals using the EEG2Image based denoised-ConvNets model capable of learning color and spatial variations of image objects converted from EEG signals.

 ### Environment
-- keras
+- keras == 2.2.4
-- tensorflow
+- tensorflow-gpu == 1.12.0
-- sklearn
+- scipy == 1.2.1
-- matplotlib
+- matplotlib == 3.2.2
-- numpy
+- numpy == 1.19.0
+- pandas == 1.1.5
+- scikit-learn == 0.23.1

 ### Dataset